juclesaint17/data-collection-pipeline487/README.md

 ### Milestone 2:
 ---
-After setting up the repos to GitHub,the next step is the selection of the webpage category that will be build to collect data from.
-For this project Ecommerce website catagory is selected to develop  the application that will scrappe the data and store it to the database for processing.
+After setting up the repos to GitHub,the next step is the selection of the webpage category that will be use to collect data from.
+For this project, Ecommerce website catagory is selected to develop  the application that will scrappe the data and store them into a local file for processing.
 Ikea Ecommerce website will be used to test the functionnality of the application.

 ### Milestone 3:
 ---
 - VS Code an integrated development environment is used to develop computer programs and websites and,it is used to our project to develop our pipeline program.
 From the folder created in the machine file system, we launch VS code inside the directory to create prototype that will allow us to retrieve every single page for the website.
-We create a class file name "Scrapper".
+We create a class file named "Scrapper".
-Scrapper class contains many methods that will allow us to navigate to different pages in the website and collect data from each pages.
+Scrapper class contains many methods that will allow us to navigate to different pages in the website and collect data from each page.
 1. class Scrapper
 > class Scrapper: